zalyoung/gitlab-handbook/content/handbook/engineering/workflow/processes.md

 ---
-title: "Frontend Processes"
+title: "Default Processes"
 ---

-This is a (possibly incomplete) collection of how-tos to handle some standard problems and situations.
+This is a (incomplete) collection of how-tos to handle some standard problems and situations with the codebase.
+Feel free to add any currenly unwritten rules on how to address situations that may reoccur periodically.

-## Handling unmaintained dependencies in package.json
+## Handling unmaintained dependencies

-You've found a package we depend on has not been maintained in a while.
+You've found a package or gem we depend on has not been maintained in a while.
 If this is a package that is only used in a single place or few related places, you should open a replacement MR directly.

 If the package is used in a wide variety of different places across the codebase, it's better to follow a more solid review process to make sure the benefits of removing it outweigh the risk of breaking dependencies.

-1. Create a **confidential** issue in `gitlab-org/gitlab` with the title `Unmaintained dependency in package.json`
+1. Create a **confidential** issue in `gitlab-org/gitlab` with the title `Unmaintained dependency <dependency name> in <package.json/Gemfile>`
 1. Use the below template for the issue:

     ```md
-    The package `<package name>` has been discovered as not being maintained.
+    The dependency `<package name>` has been discovered as not being maintained.

     Last update: `<n years ago>`
     Latest version: `v.v.v`